TristanvanLeeuwen/IP_and_Im_Lectures/variational_formulations.md

 ```

-We need to be careful here, as some important cases $J$ may fail to be Fréchet differentiable at the solution.
+Note that in some important cases $J$ may fail to be Fréchet differentiable at the solution.
+We will treat this case in more detail in the next chapter on numerical methods.

 ```{admonition} Example: *$\ell_1$-regularisation on \mathbb{R}^n*